365read-bio/TCGA-LUAD-Prognostic-Biomarker-Pipeline/README.md

 signature: Extract the final core gene signature (expected ~5-20 genes) that forms the prognostic biomarker panel.

 Step 6: Model Training
-model: Train a multivariate survival model (e.g., Multivariate Cox, Random Forest Survival) using the final gene signature on the Training Set.
+model: Train a multivariate survival model (Multivariate Cox) using the final gene signature on the Training Set.

 Step 7: Model Evaluation
 eval: Validate the model's predictive accuracy on the unseen Test Set (30%) using C-index and Time-dependent ROC-AUC.